 The third is asked "What are you doing?" ...
 "I'm part of the team building a cathedral so that people can come and worship to their God and feel at peace"

-The third bricklayer is involved in, and energized by, a task that transforms the actual work being done into an achievement that is far greater than he alone could attain.
+The third bricklayer is energized by a vision that transforms, the actual task work being done, into an achievement that is far greater than he alone could attain.

-Curious about how to bring the vision to life, so it engages people?
-In the ebook Managing Change In The Workplace, I describe in detail how to weave stories with your people, so that they are inspired by moving toward the vision.
+Curious to discover more about the 4Bs of High-Performance and how to bring the vision to life, so it engages people?
+In the training Managing The People Side of Change In The Workplace, I describe in detail how to weave stories with your people, so that they are inspired to move toward the vision.

 Have your say about what you just read!
 Leave a comment in the box below.